shore-gmbh/extep/README.md

 end
 ```

-Documentation can be found at https://hexdocs.pm/extep.
+The full documentation can be found at https://hexdocs.pm/extep.

 ## Basic Usage